Guide

 Step 3 — Antibacterial medication (if step 1 and 2 insufficient)

-- Proprietary antibacterial treatments: In the UK, several branded antibacterial treatments (eSHa 2000, API Fin & Body Cure) have proven effective against Epistylis and the secondary infections it promotes.
+• Proprietary antibacterial treatments: In the UK, several branded antibacterial treatments (eSHa 2000, API Fin & Body Cure) are used for bacterial complications; always follow the manufacturer’s instructions.

 Step 4 — Monitoring and follow-up